-I agree with my colleague Steve Kasdin (former marketing executive with Harcourt Brace, now marketing Amazon’s Kindle to book publishers) that authors and agents have a tremendous opportunity now to control marketing direct to readers by going on the internet, building interactive web sites, and blogging.
+Moreover, I completely agree with my colleague Steve Kasdin (former marketing executive with Harcourt Brace, now marketing Amazon’s Kindle to book publishers) that authors and agents have a tremendous opportunity now to control marketing direct to readers by going on the internet, building interactive websites, and blogging.

 I’ve been recommending Fauzia-Burke Associates, for example, and there are many others.

 What are you most excited about now and for the future?

 You’re going to be hearing a lot about the San Francisco Opera’s World Premiere of The Bonesetter’s Daughter on September 13th.
 Amy Tan wrote the libretto based on her novel.
 Stewart Wallace has written a score with western and Chinese music.
 It’s going to be fabulous.